 What is GhostBear?

-GhostBear makes your encrypted data less detectable to governments, businesses, and ISPs (internet service providers).
-It does this by making VPN traffic less detectable on your network, which results in it being harder to block.
+GhostBear makes your encrypted data less detectable to governments, businesses, and ISPs.
+It does this by making VPN traffic less detectable on your network, making it harder to block.
 GhostBear is currently available on our Windows, macOS, and Android apps.
-Unfortunately GhostBear is not available for iOS due to restrictions in the way iOS is designed.
-Since Apple controls iOS design, we have no control over this at this time.
+GhostBear is not available for iOS due to restrictions in the way iOS is designed.

 Should I use GhostBear?

-If you’re already able to connect to TunnelBear without enabling GhostBear, you should NOT enable GhostBear as it can make your connection slower or not work at all.
+If you’re already able to connect to TunnelBear without enabling GhostBear, you should NOT enable GhostBear.
+Using GhostBear when it's not needed can make your connection slower or cause it to not work at all.
+Leaving GhostBear off doesn’t make you less secure.
 You’ll still be protected by the latest and greatest encryption technologies.
-Leaving GhostBear off doesn’t make you less secure.

-If you’re not able to connect or find that your bear can’t maintain a connection normally, it’s possible that the ISP you are using is detecting the use of encryption and then blocking or throttling the connection.
-In these cases we recommend that you try enabling GhostBear.
+If you’re not able to connect to TunnelBear or find that your bear can’t maintain a connection normally, we recommend that you try enabling GhostBear.
 If you don't notice any improvement, please make sure to turn GhostBear back off before reaching out to our friendly Support Bears.

 If you're using GhostBear on Windows or macOS, enter your TunnelBear preferences by selecting the Gear icon within the app (located on the left side of the app for Windows, and the top right corner for Mac).
 Select "Settings" and then check off "GhostBear."